-Massage therapy for pain and injuries resulting from a car accident can be one of the most effective, and best treatments for healing your body, both physically and emotionally after a traumatic event.
+Auto Accident Massage for resulting pain and injuries can be one of the most effective, and best treatments for healing your body, both physically and emotionally after such a traumatic event.
+Not seeking treatment can sometimes leave a person with injuries that can become chronic.

 Most health insurance companies do not cover massage therapy within their benefit plans.
 However, a person injured in an auto accident can have massage therapy covered by their Personal Injury Protection (PIP) portion of their auto insurance for up to a year after the accident.